 - 26S Proteasome Non-ATPase Regulatory Subunit 6 3

 Previous GeneCards Identifiers for PSMD6 Gene

 This gene encodes a member of the protease subunit S10 family.
 The encoded protein is a subunit of the 26S proteasome which colocalizes with DNA damage foci and is involved in the ATP-dependent degradation of ubiquinated proteins.
 Alternative splicing results in multiple transcript variants [provided by RefSeq, Nov 2012]

 GeneCards Summary for PSMD6 Gene

 PSMD6 (Proteasome 26S Subunit, Non-ATPase 6) is a Protein Coding gene.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and RET signaling.
-GO annotations related to this gene include ATPase activity.
+Among its related pathways are RET signaling and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include ATPase activity.
 An important paralog of this gene is GPS1.

 UniProtKB/Swiss-Prot for PSMD6 Gene

 Component of the 26S proteasome, a multiprotein complex involved in the ATP-dependent degradation of ubiquitinated proteins.
 This complex plays a key role in the maintenance of protein homeostasis by removing misfolded or damaged proteins, which could impair cellular functions, and by removing proteins whose functions are no longer required.
 Therefore, the proteasome participates in numerous cellular processes, including cell cycle progression, apoptosis, or DNA damage repair.